kieranpotts/dotfiles/docs/start/installation.md

 5.  **Create links to other configuration files**

-    While the `update!` script automates most of the work, some steps need to be performed manually.
+    While the `update!` script automates most of the work, some installation steps must be performed manually.

     My Windows Terminal settings are included with these dotfiles, for easy portability between machines.
 The file is `etc/wt/settings.json`.
 In order to enable these settings in WT, open Windows Terminal, go to "Settings", and follow the link to "Open JSON File".
 Now, you have two options.
 You can either copy-and-paste the contents of `etc/wt/settings.json` into the `settings.json` file that Windows Terminal reads on your computer.
 Alternatively, you can create a link from WT's `settings.json` file to the `etc/wt/settings.json` file in this repository.
 To create the link, run Windows Powershell as Administrator, and execute the following command, changing the filesystem paths as necessary: